ltackmann/dice/README.md

 for more information see the full example [here](example/example_app.dart).

 ## Dependency Injection with Dice
-You can use the **@inject** annotation to mark values for injection the following ways:
+You can use the **@inject** annotation to mark objects and functions for injection the following ways:

  * Injection of public and private fields (object/instance variables)
 ```dart